 There are two funding sources within the university which students should always try first (if eligible):

 a.
-Arts Graduate Student Travel Awards:
+Arts Graduate Research Enhancement and Travel (GREAT) Awards:

 b.
 Centre for Research on Brain, Language and Music (CRBLM):